 Bio:

-He earned his Master’s in Composition from DePaul University where he studied with Osnat Netzer and Christopher Jones.
-Other teachers of his include Ruby Fulton and Daniel Bukvich.
+He has studied with Osnat Netzer, Christopher Jones, Ruby Fulton and Daniel Bukvich.
 He has had works performed by members of Ensemble Dal Niente, The Grossman Ensemble, MIVOS Quartet, and DePaul Ensemble 20+.
+He has had works premiered in Idaho, Washington, New Hampshire, Chicago, and New York.

 Liam’s CV (updated March 2026)